rob-foulkrod/Frontier-Hack-Event/index.md

 ## Optional Resources

-These tools can support your team during the workshop.
+These tools can support your team during the Hack Event .
 They’re not required, but can help if you’d like extra guidance:

 - <a href="https://aka.ms/2025jul-agentideation-engage" target="_blank">Copilot Agent Ideation Partner</a><br>
   Need help shaping an idea into a potential Copilot agent?
 This tool coaches you through evaluating its potential, clarifying goals, and framing a winning strategy.